course-details-portlet

 Course content

-This course is a continuation of TDT4136 Introduction to Artificial Intelligence.
+This course is a continuation of TDT4136 Introduction to Artificial Intelligence and TDT4172 Introduction to Machine Learning.
 The three main ways of reasoning (rule-based, model-based, and case-based), will be discussed, with most focus given to model-based reasoning.
-In particular, we work with reasoning based with uncertain and/or partly missing information, as well as the basis for learning systems (machine learning).
-The reasoning frameworks that are most prominent in the course are Bayesian networks and decision graphs, but an introduction to neural networks is also included.
+In particular, we work with reasoning based with uncertain and/or partly missing information.
+The reasoning frameworks that are most prominent in this part of the course are Bayesian networks and decision graphs.Thereafter, we discuss modern techniques for machine learning.

 Learning outcome